 Gaia Retreat & Spa

 A deep breath of clean rainforest air is an excellent way to begin a restorative escape.
-Take it a step further at Byron at Byron with shinrin yoku or “forest bathing”.
+Take it a step further at Crystalbrook Byron with shinrin yoku or “forest bathing”.
 This Japanese tradition is believed to rejuvenate and replenish, especially for those of us whose only connection to nature is watering pot plants.
 Here, it’s an exercise in mindfulness: wander the 18 hectares of subtropical rainforest, meditate then finish with a tea ceremony.
-To use a local word that’s as common as modality, Byron at Byron is on a “journey”.
+To use a local word that’s as common as modality, Crystalbrook Byron is on a “journey”.
 The property, situated about 10 minutes from town in Suffolk Park, was once a pleasure garden complete with lotus-filled lakes and pedal boats.
 Now, the land has been returned to its natural state and the resort’s delights revolve around a luxurious spa, elegant infinity pool, daily yoga sessions and the lush green forest run through by Tallow Creek.

 SEE ALSO: The Best Things to Do in Byron Bay

 Bende is a small fitness studio in Byron’s Habitat development with a schedule of next-level workouts, such as barre and reformer Pilates, guaranteed to sculpt lean muscles.
 It could be the playlist of dance bangers, the enthusiasm of the instructors or the possibility of getting arms like the influencer on the mat beside you – whatever fuels your fire, these classes are addictive.

 Lying beneath a blanket in a fragrant, dimly lit room at the Little Company, about three kilometres out of town, you may cease to care what the result of its A Little Tailoring treatment is.
 Regardless, the outcome of the facial devised by your therapist is superb.